How to Fix "No Root File System Is Defined" Error 2022 [100% Solved] - Qiling

 Where Is the Root File System

-A root file system is a standalone machine where the home directory is placed in a separate file system whose root is mounted over the home directory root file system.
-The root file system usually includes per-user files and directories in it.
-One can quickly access the different files from several machines in a network system.
+A root file system is a standalone machine where the home directory is placed in a separate file system, mounted over the home directory root file system.
+It includes per-user files and directories, allowing for quick access to files from multiple machines in a network system.

 Besides, we also prepare another link for you, so if you are interested, just click to learn: